 - Response to Critical Incidents

-- Must be resident of Niagara County or any adjoining county
+- Be a resident of Niagara County or any adjoining county

-- Must be of good moral character without a felony conviction
+- Be of good moral character without a felony conviction

-- Must be able to do sit-ups, push-ups, and run
+- Be able to do sit-ups, push-ups, and run

-- Must not have visible tattoos or excessive piercings
+- Not have visible tattoos or excessive piercings

-- Must submit to a drug test and be willing to submit to a psychological exam
+- Submit to a drug test and be willing to submit to a psychological exam